LATAM Airlines Flight 800

-On 11 March 2024, a LATAM Airlines Boeing 787-9 operating as LATAM Airlines Flight 800, flying a scheduled international passenger flight from Sydney, Australia to Santiago, Chile, with a stopover at Auckland, New Zealand, experienced an in-flight upset around two hours into the first leg of the flight.
+LATAM Airlines Flight 800 was a scheduled international passenger flight from Sydney, Australia to Santiago, Chile, with a stopover at Auckland, New Zealand.
+On 11 March 2024, the Boeing 787 Dreamliner which operated that flight experienced an in-flight upset around two hours into the first leg of the flight.
 Of the 272 people on board, 50 were injured, with 12 taken to hospital after landing in Auckland.

-Aircraft
+Aircraft and crew

 The aircraft was a Boeing 787-9, MSN 38461, registered as CC-BGG, which was assembled by the Boeing Everett Factory in 2015.
 It first flew around December 2015 and was equipped with two Rolls-Royce Trent 1000 engines.

 The aircraft had operated the outbound flight, LA801, from Santiago to Sydney via Auckland.
 After the incident, the onward leg to Santiago was cancelled.
 The aircraft remained in Auckland until 14 March, when it returned to Santiago.

+The captain, age 44, had logged 12,526 flight hours, with 650 hours on a 787.
+The first officer, age 38, had 3,670 flight hours, with 470 hours on a 787.

 Accident

-LATAM Airlines Flight 800 departed from Sydney Airport at 11:44 AEDT (00:44 UTC), climbing to cruise at flight level 410 (equal to 41000 ft).
+LATAM Airlines Flight 800 departed from Sydney Airport at 11:44 AEDT (00:44 UTC), climbing to cruise at flight level 410 (equal to 41,000 ft).

 While the flight was over the Tasman Sea, around two hours into the flight and one hour away from Auckland, the aircraft dropped suddenly.
 In a few seconds, the plane lost over 300 ft of altitude.
 People and objects that were not restrained were thrown upwards, with around 30 to 40 people hitting the ceiling of the cabin, damaging multiple ceiling panels.
 One passenger said it felt "like an earthquake", and another recalled being thrown back four to five seat rows.

 The aircraft continued to Auckland as scheduled, landing at 16:26 NZDT (03:26 UTC).
 Medical staff boarded the plane at Auckland Airport and treated the wounded, tending to 50 people, with reports of cuts and bruises, head and neck injuries, and broken bones.
 Twelve people were transported to the hospital, including one person in a serious condition.
 Four people were still hospitalised as of 14 March 2024.